jivesh-dot/coupon-app/README.md

 3. **Environment Variables**

    - All required environment variables are defined in the `.env` file.
    - Update them based on your environment or infrastructure.
+(Note: PostgreSQL database named voucherdb is created at docker-compose build)

 ---